rust-lang/rust/src/rustc/README.txt

 - main() in driver/rustc.rs assumes control on startup.
 Options are parsed, platform is detected, etc.

-- front/parser.rs is driven over the input files.
+- librustsyntax/parse/parser.rs parses the input files and produces an AST that represents the input crate.

-- Multiple middle-end passes (middle/resolve.rs, middle/typeck.rs) are
+- Multiple middle-end passes (middle/resolve.rs, middle/typeck.rs)
-  run over the resulting AST.
-Each pass generates new information about the AST which is stored in various side data structures.
+  analyze the semantics of the resulting AST.
+Each pass generates new information about the AST and stores it in various environment data structures.
+The driver is in charge of passing the correct environments to each compiler pass that needs to refer to them.

-- Finally middle/trans.rs is applied to the AST, which performs a type-directed translation to LLVM-ese.
+- Finally middle/trans.rs translates the Rust AST to LLVM bitcode in a type-directed way.
 When it's finished synthesizing LLVM values, rustc asks LLVM to write them out in some form (.bc, .o) and possibly run the system linker.